File Transfer Protocol (SFTP & FTP/S) - how to add FTP accounts

 FTP Connection Details

-FTP/S is explicit SSL/TLS FTP and can be access on port 21 - this should be used with any additional FTP accounts you create.
+FTP/S is explicit SSL/TLS FTP and can be accessed on port 21 - this should be used with any additional FTP accounts you create.

 Default FTP account